AI For Burst Pipe Calls

 More urgent pipe jobs captured

-Burst pipe, frozen line, ceiling drip, and active leak callers get an immediate plumbing specific response instead of blank voicemail.
+Burst pipe, frozen line, ceiling drip, and active leak callers get an immediate plumbing specific response instead of voicemail with no context.

 Cleaner dispatch decisions